 Tips for Best Results

 Pick a good cauliflower – The freshness factor is important here, so you’ll want to start by picking a good head of cauliflower at the grocery store.
-Look for densely packed florets without browning or wet spots.
-Also check that the leaves look moist and crisp instead of shriveled and dry.
-You also want to pick the heaviest cauliflower for its size.
+Look for:

 How to Make Cauliflower Rice:

-Make a cut in the side of the stem, so you can pull it away with your hands:
+Make a cut horizontally in the side of the stem, so you can pull it away with your hands:

-Removing the Bottom Stem off a Whole Cauliflower With Hand
+Removing the Bottom Stem off a Whole Cauliflower With Hand.

-Now that the stem has been removed, cut away the florets from the core, leaving the core behind.
+Now that the stem has been removed, cut away the florets from the core, leaving the core behind:

-Cutting Cauliflower Florets Away From the Stem with Knife
+Cutting Cauliflower Florets Away From the Stem with Knife.

 Once you have the florets separated, cut them into thinner pieces.